magento/merchdocs/src/stores/security-google-recaptcha.md

 1. Expand the **Admin Panel** section.

 1. Clear the **Use system value** checkbox for each field that you want to configure.
+Then, configure the following fields as needed.

-1. Set **Enable for Login** to the reCAPTCHA type that you want to use for the Admin Sign In page.
+   - Set **Enable for Login** to the reCAPTCHA type that you want to use for the Admin Sign In page.

-1. Set **Enable for Forgot Password** to the reCAPTCHA type that you want to use for password reset requests.
+   - Set **Enable for Forgot Password** to the reCAPTCHA type that you want to use for password reset requests.

 ![]({% link images/images/config-security-google-recaptcha-admin.png %}){: .zoom}
 [_Admin Panel_]({% link configuration/security/google-recaptcha-admin.md %})